hriczzoli/raffle/README.md

         -   Tailwind.css
             https://tailwindcss.com/

+## For Logging in:
+    -   username: Admin
+    -   password: secretPassword

+But can be whatever is configured in /utils/credentials.js

 ## Steps
 # Before I got started I wrote a list of steps to follow in order to complete the challenge within the time limit